 If you’re struggling to produce a sentence “I became extremely irritated because of my financial difficulties”, you’re most trying to build an ‘ideal’ sentence in your head first and then speak it out.
 Stop doing it, take a short pause and speak using simpler words – “I got very nervous because I have money problems”.

 IMPORTANT ❗ Never be ashamed of using simple words and sentence structures!
-If you have a choice between broken English and simple yet fluent spoken English – I think any reasonable person would go for the second one!
+If you have a choice between broken English and simple yet fluent spoken English – I think any reasonable person would go with the latter!

 And as I already said in the beginning of this article – I’m not saying you don’t have to improve your speech and add more active vocabulary words to it.
 Of course you can and you HAVE TO do it!

-Learning Phrasal Verbs, Filler Phrases and Small Talk Phrases
+Learning Idiomatic Expressions, Filler Phrases and Small Talk Phrases

 Watch videos of English small-talk phrases above!